I can’t find my password

 How do I install all my Art Brushes Complete brushes into Photoshop CC in one go?

-This only works to install the ABR files into the Brushes panel in Photoshop CC.
+This will install the ABR files into the Brushes panel (in Photoshop CC Only)

 How do I Install TPL files?
 (Photoshop CS or CC)

 This is for anyone who has single brushes (available as TPLs only)

 or if you are using Photoshop CS then this is the only way to install GrutBrushes: